Soumyabrata/Soumyabrata.github.io/teaching.md

 Please contact the Head Teaching Assistant: <a href="mailto:muhammad.pathan@ucd.ie">Dr Muhammad Salman Pathan</a>, for further details.

 #### COMP30900 Final Year Project (FYP) Foundations/COMP30910 FYP Design and Implementation<br><sup>Trimester I, AY 2021-22, University College Dublin</sup>
-I am supervising 4 students, in their final year BSc projects.
+I have supervised 4 students, in their final year BSc projects.
 Please see <a href="https://brightspace.ucd.ie/d2l/home/157340">the BrightSpace page</a> for all the related details.

 ### 2020